FAQ's on Bifröst University

 • Why study with us?

 Founded in 1918, Bifröst University is a business university with a long history of individualized education.
-BU is in the forefront in Iceland in providing digital distance education with departments in Business Administration, Business Law and Social Sciences.
+BU is at the forefront in Iceland in providing digital distance education with departments in Business Administration, Business Law and Social Sciences.

 All degree programmes are taught online in the Icelandic language with digital lectures, discussion seminars, group projects and one on-site session on each term.